knative/docs/docs/eventing/getting-started.md

        < Date: Mon, 12 Aug 2019 19:48:18 GMT
        ```
     - To make the second request, which creates an event that has the `source`
-       `sendoff`, run the following in the SSH terminal:
+       `sendoff`, run the following in the shell:

        ```
        curl -v "http://broker-ingress.knative-eventing.svc.cluster.local/event-example/default" \